psychicEgg/EDHM/Odyssey/3rdPartyMods/README.md

 ### Cockpit Lights v3.1 by psychicEgg

-Please note, FDev Update 11 broke many aspects of the mod and I'm unsure if the CockpitLights mod is still working.
-Will test as soon as possible.
+Please note, FDev Update 11 broke the CockpitLights mod, and changed the shaders, textures and code.
+It will need to be re-written from scratch.

 v3.1: _Updated for compatibility with EDHM for Odyssey v10.
 No changes to the mod options_